gimbalinc/airship-adapter-cordova/README.md

 In [Gimbal Manager > Apps](https://manager.gimbal.com/apps) create an app for each iOS and Android.
 (For the purposes of differentiating between them in analytics, it helps to make the names and bundle/package IDs unique.)
 You can find your apps' API keys in the app detail view -- you will need these later.

+This plugin also requires `urbanairship-cordova` plugin to be installed and configured appropriately.

 ### Add the plugin